It Just Wouldn't Be a Proper NEPA Summer Without Farmers Markets

 Buying local and buying fresh is a key component to healthy living.

-From mid-July through Thanksgiving Day, Scranton locals can fetch their fresh produce at this 75 year-old market on Barring Ave.
-From noon to 6 p.m. you can find everything from meat and maple syrup to flowers and herbs.
-If hunger strikes, a food concession stand is on site offering soups, sandwiches, and other lunch items.
+From mid-July through Thanksgiving Day, Scranton locals can fetch their fresh produce at this legendary market on Barring Ave.
+Find everything from delicious produce, fresh meat and maple syrup to flowers and herbs.
+Food vendors are also on hand offering plenty of lunch options.